 Principals and assistants: 11

-Licking Heights was one of 7 school districts out of the 49 in central Ohio to earn all A's and B's on the first iteration of the most recent state report card.
-Battelle has awarded the district with a SOAR Award for Significant Progress in 2014, 2015, and 2016, and the State of Ohio named Licking Heights High School to the 2014 Schools of Promise list.
+Battelle for Kids has awarded the district with a SOAR Award for Significant Progress in 2014, 2015, and 2016, and the State of Ohio named Licking Heights High School to the 2014 Schools of Promise list.

 Licking Heights offers traditional college prep courses, Advanced Placement (AP) courses and the College Credit Plus program.
-Students are also eligible to graduate with an honors diploma, or elect at juniors to attend Licking County C-TEC.
+Students are also eligible to graduate with an honors diploma, or elect as juniors to attend Licking County C-TEC.
 Any student who completes one of these curricula will meet all academic requirements necessary for graduation.
+We will be launching new college and career pathways in the Spring of 2019 to prepare for the opening of our new high school in the fall of 2020.

 Licking Heights Local Schools offers both Spanish and Mandarin Chinese foreign language programs.
 The district has offered Mandarin Chinese since its initial pilot in 2012.
 It currently serves more than 300 students in grades 7-12.
 The program has two visiting teachers and one district teacher.
-The program became a Confucius Classroom at the 2014 National Chinese Language Conference in Los Angeles, and has led three student trips to in 2015, 2016, and 2017.
+The program became a Confucius Classroom at the 2014 National Chinese Language Conference in Los Angeles, and has led four student trips to China in 2015, 2016, 2017, and 2018.

 Licking Heights provides self-contained gifted classrooms to meet the needs of gifted students in grades 2-5, and provides advanced coursework for middle and high school students.
 Accelerated placement is an option available to all students.